-Each teacher with the NSW Department of Education is provided with a two-hour release time from face-to-face teaching each week, which is used for planning the myriad of other tasks that teachers complete on a day-to-day basis.
+Each teacher with the NSW Department of Education is provided with a two-hour release time from face-toface teaching each week, which is used to plan the myriad of other tasks that teachers complete daily.

-The RFF teacher who takes the class, follows the normal classroom program of the class teacher.
+The RFF teacher who takes the class follows the regular classroom program of the class teacher.